Section B: Board Governance and Operations

 Individual Governing Board members may make requests for information to Governing Board staff, other than the Internal Auditor, through the Director of Staff Services.
 The Director of Staff Services may answer the request for information or may assign the task to other employees who report to the Director of Staff Services.

 Governing Board members should be considerate of staff time required to fulfill information requests.
-No individual Board member shall request the Superintendent, board office staff or any other District employee to:

 - Individual Governing Board Member Correspondence